-We are early in our efforts to develop CT2000, and have not moved into pre-clinical or clinical trials.
-If we are unable to advance CT2000 through pre-clinical and clinical trials, obtain regulatory approval and ultimately commercialize CT2000, or if we experience significant delays in doing so, our business will be materially harmed.
+We are early in our efforts to develop CT2000 and have not moved into clinical trials.
+If we are unable to advance CT2000 through clinical trials, obtain regulatory approval and ultimately commercialize CT2000, or if we experience significant delays in doing so, our business will be materially harmed.